mehar04/cervical-cancer-research-ml/README.md

 📄 Overview

-This repository contains the source code, methodology, and dataset details for our research paper:
+This repository contains the  methodology,dataset details and citation file for our research paper:

 *"Prediction of Cervical Cancer with Machine Learning Approaches"*
 Published in: Journal of the Institution of Engineers (India): Series B, 2025